Group Members

 I started my higher education at Nottingham Trent University, where I completed both a BSc (2018) and an MSc (2021) in Physics.

-My masters research project was focussed in SOFT matter, studying the upward flow of liquids within elasto-capillaries.
+My masters research project was focused in SOFT matter, studying the upward flow of liquids within elasto-capillaries.
 For my PhD, I’m researching how the effects of dielectrophoresis and dielectrowetting can be used to create new microfluidic systems with reconfigurable, programmable walls

 George Bonnay, PhD Research student